mitsuba-renderer/mitsuba3/docs/gettingstarted.rst

 Debugging
 ---------
-When debugging Mitsuba using `LLDB
+When debugging Mitsuba using `LLDB <https://lldb.llvm.org/>`_ or `GDB
-<https://lldb.llvm.org/>`_, the stringified versions of vectors and spectra are
+<https://www.gnu.org/software/gdb/>`_, the stringified versions of vectors and
-needlessly verbose and reveal various private implementation details of the Enoki library.
-For instance, printing a simple statically sized 3D vector like ``Array<float, 3>(1, 2, 3)`` yields
+spectra are needlessly verbose and reveal various private implementation details of the Enoki library.
+For instance, printing a simple statically sized 3D vector like ``Array<float, 3>(1, 2, 3)`` in LLDB yields

 .. code-block:: text